 Seltenrich of Prudential Real Estate said holding these annual meetings benefits Realtors by knowing how other resort town markets are doing.
 He said most people that come here to visit have also visited some, if not all, of the other areas in the alliance.

 "Sometimes buyers are trying to decide, 'If I want to buy a second home, where do I want to do that?
 What is an advantage of one area over another?'"
 Seltenrich said.
-"If you can speak intelligently about the other areas, then you can address those types of questions."

 He added that last year's national averages in property median prices experienced anywhere from a 9 to 13 percent increase.
 Several resorts saw that kind of double-digit increase, like Tahoe, which experienced a 20 percent increase.